MoF-Dev/learningpython/Lessons/lesson2/README.md

 # Homework 😛
 Task: Write a program `add.py` that takes in 2 inputs and outputs the sum.
+Hint: `raw_input()` turns inputs into strings, to add the two inputs together, you'll first need to convert them both into integers.
 ---

 ## Next